Accelerated Dietetics Degree Requirements

 The Accelerated Bachelor’s/Master’s (ABM) 5 year program is available for students completing the Coordinated Program in Dietetics, an accredited professional program.
 All requirements for the Bachelor of Science in Dietetics (BSD) and the Master of Science in Nutrition (MS) can be met with up to 12 credit hours of graduate coursework that may count toward requirements for each degree.

-- Completion of pre-requisite courses and currently enrolled or eligible for enrollment at UND.
+- Completion of prerequisite courses and currently enrolled or eligible for enrollment at UND.
+All applicants must complete the UND Graduate School application.

-- Have a grade of "C" or higher in undergraduate courses in nutrition and science.
+- Students must have a grade of "C" or better in all undergraduate nutrition courses and science courses.
 Recency of courses will be evaluated.

 On-Campus M.S.
 Degree Requirements

-Students must maintain a cumulative GPA of 3.0/4.0 or higher and “B” or higher in courses listed in the Program of Study.
-Program requirements are:
+- Students must maintain a cumulative GPA of 3.0/4.0 or higher and “B” or higher in courses listed in the Program of Study.

 Curriculum